-Gottsagen plays Zak, 22 year old man with Down Syndrome confined to a nursing home.
+Gottsagen plays Zak, a 22 year old man with Down Syndrome confined to a nursing home.
 Abandoned by his parents and pushed aside by the state government, the only people concerned for Zak’s well-being are his nurse Eleanor (Dakota Johnson) and fellow housing resident Carl (Bruce Dern).
 His primary source of comfort and obsession is an old VHS tape starring professional wrestler The Salt Water Redneck (Thomas Hayden Church) who speaks of a wrestling camp where guys like Zak can train to get stronger.
-So, like a modern day Huckleberry Finn, he runs away from his oppressive environment towards this place of supposed freedom.
+So, like a modern day Huckleberry Finn, he runs away from his oppressive environment towards this destination of freedom.

 Yet en route to his destination, Zak stows away on the boat of Tyler, a fisherman in serious debt and mourning the loss of his own brother Mark (Jon Bernthal).
 Tyler isn’t too pleased to see Zak at first but, after a moment of reflection, realizes they’re much alike.
-He’s on the run from debt collectors’ Duncan (John Hawkes) and Ratboy (Yelawolf) after burning their fishing traps which, combined with Zak’s “prison break,” effectively makes them outlaw buddies.
+He’s on the run from debt collectors’ Duncan (John Hawkes) and Ratboy (Yelawolf) after burning their fishing traps which, combined with Zak’s “prison break,” makes them outlaw buddies.
 A familiar premise no doubt, but Peanut Butter Falcon makes it work through one simple, yet radical fact: Tyler accepts Zak as he is.
-He makes it clear up front there won’t be any hand-holding on this mission, but there’s never a suggestion that Tyler’s irritated by his newfound partner’s presence.
+He makes it clear there won’t be any hand-holding on this mission, but there’s never a suggestion that Tyler’s irritated by his newfound partner’s presence.

 Hollywood has always struggled with disability representation- let’s not kid ourselves there.
 Characters with handicaps either fall into stereotypes of the hapless victim, antagonist or hero who overcomes their disability to live normally.
 Zak is none of those.
 He’s the protagonist, he has Down Syndrome and he seeks an overarching goal without ever needing to overcome who he is.
 The closest it gets to this is a scene where Zak and Tyler discuss the nature of “good guys” and “bad guys” in life, with Zak fearing that, if his birth family abandoned him, maybe he deserves the latter label.
-The film itself originated from Zack Gottsagen’s desire to be in a movie, encouraging directors Tyler Nilson and Michael Schwartz to make this project with him and frame it around more than just his disability.
+The film originated from Zack Gottsagen’s desire to be in a movie, encouraging directors Tyler Nilson and Michael Schwartz to make this project with him and frame it around more than just his disability.
 What we get is, to be blunt, a solid and endearing performance.

 Grade: 4 out of 5 Stars